 - Obtain and complete the degree seeking application for admission.
 Indicate the desired term of enrollment and desired major.
 Submit the application and appropriate fee to the Office of Admissions.
 Submit all supporting materials as outlined in this catalog to the Office of Admissions.

-- A link to the Enrollment Confirmation Form will be included with the student’s acceptance letter to the university.
-The form should be completed with a $250* non-refundable enrollment deposit.
+- A link to pay the $250 non-refundable enrollment deposit will be included with the student’s acceptance letter to the university.
 This deposit ensures a space for the student in the term for which they have been admitted.
-The Enrollment Confirmation and deposit are due by May 1st for incoming freshmen.
+The enrollment confirmation and deposit are due by May 1st for incoming freshmen.
 If requested in writing, a deferment may be granted for up to one calendar year. * International students must submit a $3000 enrollment deposit.

-- After Belmont has received the completed Enrollment Confirmation Form and enrollment deposit, the student may create their MyBelmont Account and register to attend New Student Orientation
+- After Belmont has received the enrollment deposit, the student may create their MyBelmont Account and register to attend New Student Orientation

 International Student Admissions